dr-bill-c/MYSTRAN/README.md

 ## Forums: <a href ="http://www.mystran.com/forums">http://www.mystran.com/forums</a>

-### Documentation, End-user Executables, Test Runs, and other files are located on the MYSTRAN forum
+### Compiling Instructions, Documentation, End-user Executables, Test Runs, and other files are located on the MYSTRAN forum